 The four "Operational Codes" are interdependent, so you could think of them as a single complex 60-digit code that controls various operations.
 Modifying a single digit in any of them can cause subtle changes for certain combinations of settings or shut the program down entirely.
 In other words, do not tamper with the codes we provide, because altering them in any way could make the program unreliable.
 That is, corruptions can occur in output that are not obvious (stop losses generated could be quite wrong relative to the volatility of the security being tracked).
 In the first image above, the bogus code "999-999-999-999-999" is entered in each code location simply for illustration purposes.
 When a person enters his codes, he must not enter the dashes.
 They are inserted by the program after the number has been entered.
 The dashes appear after entry to make it easier for a person to compare the code entered with the original when checking for accuracy.
 The numbers are given to the user with the dashes so it will be easier for the user to keep his place when entering them.
 However, the dashes must not be included by the user when entering the codes because they are not really part of the codes.

 So you can get a “feel” for how various settings affect the stop loss, we have provided a "Lab" where you can experiment to find the settings that best suit you and your investment strategy.
 We suggest that you spend a little time conducting experiments here before you use ATR Stops to track real positions.
 Your tolerance for risk and your preferred investment time-horizon will have a big impact on the settings you use.
 For example, if your goal is to capture most of a 1-month move, your stops will be much closer to the current stock price than if your goal is to capture most of a 6-month move.
 The potentially much greater returns of shorter-term investing come at the cost of greater trading activity.
 Longer-term investing will generally require less trading activity and allow more downside volatility (greater risk).
 The trade-off in using this more “relaxed” approach is the high liklihood of a significantly smaller return.
 We searched for stock charts to use in the "Lab" that have sufficient twists, turns, and trends to enable you to evaluate different combinations of settings.
 The Lab begins on row 1076 of the spreadsheet.
 You can get there quickly by clicking on "LAB" in the yellow box at the top.
 We have provided five charts in the lab and arranged them vertically.
 You can see more than 5 years of charted price action by scrolling down.

 In the "LAb," the stop loss follows the stock as it rises and falls.
 The stop is traced in red.
 From any theoretical “buy” point, you trace the progress of the red line relative to the price action of the stock.
 The stop will be triggered whenever the stock’s low price falls below the highest price reached by the red line since the theoretical buy point.
 To avoid having a position sold because of an intra-day spike, some investors use “mental stops.”
 They wait to see if the closing price is below the stop line because they believe that where a stock closes is more important than what it does during the day.
 In the lab you can study how your settings influence end-of-day stops by simply noting whether the stock’s closing price on the day of a decline is below the highest point reached by the red line.
 The charts in the lab were pre-selected by StockDisciplines.com and cannot be changed.

-You must have Excel 2003 (or later) installed on your computer, and be able to open an Excel spreadsheet with macros in order to use Stops.
-To test your system, click on one of the following links.
-It will enable you to download a small Excel spreadsheet with a macro (Stops has a few macros).
-If you can enter a number and cause the macro to work and the spreadsheet to recalculate, then you should have no trouble using Stops on your system (unless you have a Linux or Apple system, and those may or may not work depending on configuration).
+You must have Excel 2007 (or later) installed on your computer, and be able to open an Excel spreadsheet with macros in order to use Stops.
+To test your system, click on the following link.
+It will enable you to download a file with a macro (Stops has a few macros).
+If you can enter a number and cause the macro to work and the file to recalculate, then you should have no trouble using Stops on your system (unless you have a Linux or Apple system, and those may or may not work depending on configuration).
 If Do not take the test or order ATR Stops if you have Excel 2003 on your you have Excel 2003 (or any earlier version of Excel) on your computer, contact us.
 Do not take the test and do not order ATR Stops without contacting us first to avoid permanent problems with your excel installation.
 There are no such problems with later versions of Excel. f you have Excel 2007 or later, take the following test Test for Excel 2007 & Later If your system failed the test, you may get some help by going to Macro Help .

 The use of ATR Stops for a full year would cost less than the price of a subscription to the average stock market newsletter.
 The average market letter consists of 8 to 12 pages of opinion.
 On January 22, 2001, Money reported on a survey it made of 61 market letters.
 The average annual subscription price for these newsletters was $220.46.
 We have not checked lately, but we are sure prices have gone up considerably since then.
-A simple cost of living adjustment through November of 2016 would increase the price to $303.87.
-ATR Stops also costs less than a 1-day adult ticket to Disneyland (currently, a regular adult ticket for one day costs $105).
-The price of a 6-month license for using ATR Stops for 6 months is only $149.
+A simple adjustment for inflation through June of 2017 would increase the price to $308.41.
+Another consideration is that an adult could buy two regular 1-day tickets to Disneyland for $220.00.
+The price of using ATR Stops for 6 months is only $149.
 The money spent for two days at Disneyland is evaporated on use.
 The money spent on ATR Stops is spent to enhance assets.
 Better stop loss placements can easily translate into far more in profits and savings than the price of using ATR Stops.
 Even one well-placed stop loss might save many times the cost for a year of use.
 The 6-month license renews automatically until canceled, so you don't have to keep re-ordering every six months.